About arc42

 Data Storage and Fault Isolation:

-Data storage is strictly controlled through three independent volumes, all inside the VM:
+Data storage is strictly controlled through independent volumes and in-memory stores, all inside the VM:

 • auth.db is mounted exclusively inside the Auth Service container.
 Only Auth Service has read/write permissions.
 Stores credentials and JWT metadata.